Step 1: Make it

 - Connect the sensor’s power input (which may be labelled 'VCC' or '+3v') to the micro:bit’s 3v pin, then the sensor’s GND (ground or Earth pin) to GND on the micro:bit.
 Next connect the signal output ('S') on the sensor to pin 0 on the micro:bit.

-- Every second the sensor micro:bit uses a loop sends a radio message to the alarm.
-It uses selection to say if it has detected ‘movement’, or if not it sends the message ‘still’.
+- Every second, the sensor micro:bit uses a loop to send a radio message to the alarm.
+It uses selection to send the message ‘movement’ if movement has been detected, or if no movement is detected it sends the message ‘still’.

 - The alarm micro:bit shows a stick-figure on its LED display output and sounds an audible alarm when there’s movement.